Graduate Admissions

 St. Cloud State reserves the right to consider student conduct records and disciplinary measures, such as probation, suspension or expulsion from St. Cloud State or from another post-secondary institution, as part of the graduate admission decision process.
 Applicants may choose to provide or may be requested to provide additional information on the prior conduct and demonstrate their learning following resolution of the documented conduct and potential for success at the graduate level.

-• You must have earned and have a transcripted undergraduate degree before you begin master-level coursework and a transcripted graduate degree before you begin post-master or doctoral-level coursework.
+• Applicants must have earned and have a transcripted undergraduate degree before beginning master-level coursework and a transcripted graduate degree before post-master or doctoral-level coursework.

-• If you earned your degree in the USA your degree must have been received from an institution that is accredited by a US regional accreditation body.
+• Degrees earned in the U.S. must have been received from an institution that is accredited by a US regional accreditation body.
 There are six regional accreditation bodies:

-• If you earned your degree in Canada your degree must have been received from an institution that has received a provincial charter to grant degrees.
+• Degrees from Canada must have been received from an institution that has received a provincial charter to grant degrees.
 Generally these Canadian institutions are also members of AUCC.

-• If you attended an institution outside of North America, your degree must be recognized by the Ministry of Education in the country in which it was earned.
+• For institutions outside of North America, degrees must be recognized by the Ministry of Education in the country in which it was earned.

 • A determination is made when your international transcripts are reviewed by a transcript evaluation agency.